Acoustical Glossary of Terms

 FREE FIELD: Sound waves from a source outdoors where there are no obstructions.

 FREQUENCY: The number of oscillations or cycles per unit of time.
 Acoustical frequency is usually expressed in units of Hertz (Hz) where one Hz is equal to one cycle per second.

 FREQUENCY ANALYSIS: An analysis of sound to determine the character of the sound by determining the amount of sounds at various frequencies that make up the overall sound spectrum. i.e.: Higher Frequency Sound or Pitch vs. Low Frequency.

 HEARING IMPAIRMENT: A degree of hearing loss, temporary or permanent due to many causes.
 Hearing loss can be caused by illness, disease, or by exposure to excessively high noise levels.
-Affects 25-50 million people in USA of all ages.
-Hearing impairment as generally used means a hearing loss of a mild, moderate, or severe degree as apposed to “Deafness” which is generally described as little or no residual hearing with or without the aid of an assistive listening device.
+Affects 25-50 million people in the USA of all ages.
+Hearing impairment as generally used means a hearing loss of a mild, moderate, or severe degree as opposed to “Deafness” which is generally described as little or no residual hearing with or without the aid of an assistive listening device.
 Hearing Impaired persons are particularly victimized by long reverberation times.

 - 16-20000 Hz (Speech Intelligibility)